openid/fapi/fapi-2_0-security-profile.md

 **NOTE 4**:
 DPoP already suggests that JWTs are accepted in the reasonably near future (on the order of seconds or minutes).
-This specification goes further by placing a hard lower bound of 10 seconds in order to promote interoperability.
+This document goes further by placing a hard lower bound of 10 seconds in order to promote interoperability.

 #### Authorization endpoint flows